-The use of keywords in a URL traditionally had a positive effect on rankings, with some companies have even seen a boost in rankings following the change to a keyword-specific TLD.
+The use of keywords in a URL traditionally had a positive effect on rankings, with some companies have even seen a boost in rankings following the change to a keyword-specific TLD (read more about domain name alignment).
 But, Google has warned that changing a TLD with the sole purpose of giving your rankings a push could actually have the opposite effect and lead to a drop in position.

 Although Google released a statement last year to confirm new TLDs would be treated like all other TLDs, meaning results would still be ranked according to their relevance to each search query, there are still concerns that using new or bespoke domain extensions carry the risk of damaging your search ranking.

 One reason for this is that websites with .com tend to rank better in search engines than similar sites with other TLDs, and while there’s no evidence to suggest search engines discriminate when it comes to TLDs, the fact is we’re all wired to think .com domains carry more authority and so we’re more likely to click on them.